Rebecca-Calhoun/Super_Bowl/README.md

 # Super_Bowl
-Predicted teams for the 2026 Super Bowl
+Predicted teams for the 2026 Super Bowl using SAS

 FILENAME REFFILE '/home/u63794279/sasuser.v94/NFL_new.csv';